Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Asynchronously
 - [ ] Synchronously

-### What will allow the application running inside the VPC to reach back and access its internal dependencies without being reconfigured?
+### You are tasked with moving a legacy application from a virtual machine running Inside your datacenter to an Amazon VPC Unfortunately this app requires access to a number of on-premises services and no one who configured the app still works for your company.
+Even worse there's no documentation for it.
+What will allow the application running inside the VPC to reach back and access its internal dependencies without being reconfigured?
 (Choose 3 answers)

 - [x] An AWS Direct Connect link between the VPC and the network housing the internal services.
 - [ ] An Internet Gateway to allow a VPN connection.
 - [ ] An Elastic IP address on the VPC instance.
-- [ ] An IP address space that does not conflict with the one on-premises.
+- [x] An IP address space that does not conflict with the one on-premises.
 - [ ] Entries in Amazon Route 53 that allow the Instance to resolve its dependencies' IP addresses.
-- [ ] A VM Import of the current virtual machine.
+- [x] A VM Import of the current virtual machine.

 ### How should the company achievethis?

-- [ ] Create a new lAM role and associated policies within the new region
+- [ ] Create a new IAM role and associated policies within the new region
-- [x] Assign the existing lAM role to the Amazon EC2 instances in the new region
+- [x] Assign the existing IAM role to the Amazon EC2 instances in the new region
-- [ ] Copy the lAM role and associated policies to the new region and attach it to the instances
+- [ ] Copy the IAM role and associated policies to the new region and attach it to the instances
 - [ ] Create an Amazon Machine Image (AMI) of the instance and copy it to the desired region using the AMI Copy feature.

 ### If you want to launch Amazon Elastic Compute Cloud (EC2) instances and assign each instance a predetermined private IP address you should: